intelligentnode/docs/intellidocs/docs/python/controllers/image-generation.md

 ---
 # Image generation

-The Image Generation Controller lets you create images based on text descriptions.
+The Image generation controller lets you create images based on text descriptions.
 This empowers developers to dynamically produce visuals for various applications.

 ### Supported Providers